bbchung/clighter8/README.md

 It will start clighter8 and open source files described in compilation database and all referenced header files under current working folder of Vim.
-Notice that it will take much time if the compilation database is big.
+Notice that it may take long time if the compilation database is big.

 ## Compilation Database